Abdullah Khan II: Cultural policies

 Abdullah Khan was also a patron of education and a philanthropist.
 He surrounded himself with scholars, writers and chroniclers.
 Court poets and historians praised him.
-Among the poets was Mushfiki, author of laudatory odes, lyric poems and epigrams.
+Among the poets was Abd al-Rahman Mushfiqi, author of laudatory odes, lyric poems and epigrams.
 He was also an able diplomat.
-On behalf of Abdullah Khan, Mushfiki provided grandiloquent labels for buildings.
-Court historian Hafiz Tanysh provided a rich chronicle of facts about Abdullah's rule.
+On behalf of Abdullah Khan, Mushfiqi provided grandiloquent labels for buildings.
+Court historian Hafiz Tanish provided a rich chronicle of facts about Abdullah's rule.
 Literature continued to develop in Persian, Turkish and Arabic.
 According to the observations of Russian academic V V Bartold "historical literature produced by the Uzbeks was even higher in quality and quantity than in the previous century."

 Abdullah Khan II wrote poems and left his legacy under the pseudonym "'Avaz Gazi".

-Death
+Death and Succession

-After the death of Abdullah in 1598 the throne passed to his son Abd al-Mumin, but he was soon killed by the rebels.
-With the death of Abd al-Mumin the Shaybanid dynasty ended.